nayanadarshana/nextjs-assignment/README.md

 If you change the URL to [http://localhost:3000/nav-bar](http://localhost:3000/nav-bar) you can see the nav bar design

-Navigate to [http://localhost:3000/question3](http://localhost:3000/question3) and you can go to the src->app->question3->page and you can see the question 3 solution.
-When you add values to the console.log, you can see the output from your terminal which running the application
+Navigate to [http://localhost:3000/question3](http://localhost:3000/question3) and you can go to the page directory and go to src->app->question3->page and you can see the question 3 solution.
+When you add values to the console.log which we have inside the page, you can see the output from your terminal which running the application